Ed-Fi-Alliance-OSS/Ed-Fi-Kafka-Connect/README.md

 ### `DebeziumDeletedToTombstone`

 This transformation checks for a Debezium _deleted=true flag.
-If found, it turns it into a tombstone
+If found, it turns it into a tombstone.

-- `org.edfi.kafka.connect.transforms.DebeziumDeletedToTombstone`
-  - works on values.

-Here is an example of this transformation configuration:
+Example of this transformation configuration:

 ```properties
 transforms=DebeziumDeletedToTombstone